GeoMOER/moer-base-python/docs/units/_unit10/unit10-01_variables.md

 ## 5. Define 4 variables with meaningful names and different data types

 Define the variables yourself using:
-- A number (integer or float)
+- A integer
 - A string
-- A list
+- A float
 - A boolean

 Then, use print() to display each variable together with its data type using the type() function.